 - Start early.
 Realize there is only so much you can do in one day.
 If you plan ahead, you will feel much more relaxed all season long.
 Remember to do things like keeping the tank in your car full of gas, to prevent things like running out of gas, or having to wait in long lines.

-- Contact family members and other guests to be sure you have the correct contact information, but also to make sure you are aware of any special food preferences, and medical needs such as being sure you know about allergies or other dietary limitations.
+- Contact family members and other guests to be sure you have the correct contact information.
+This is also to make sure you are aware of any special food preferences and medical needs, such as being sure you know about allergies or other dietary limitations.

 - If you have children try to organize both play areas and activities for the kids.
 When combining families, realize and accept that your sister or brother may not parent the same way you do, and that all of the kids will be bursting with energy.
 Put up any games or fragile items so that things won’t get broken.
 Enlist someone to get the game down and to supervise play.
-Many toys and games are quite expensive now days, and people may not have to money to just go out and replace it if it breaks.
+Many toys and games are quite expensive nowadays, and people may not have the money to just go out and replace them if they break.

-- Teenagers and their cell phones, pads, and other electronics.
-Put a limit on the amount of time they can spend using their devices on the day of the event.
+- Put a limit on the amount of time teenagers and other children can be on their cell phones, pads, and other electronics.
 But do this several days in advance.
-Give them time to get used to the fact that you expect them to interact face to face with family and guests, and to let all their friends know they won't be available as much as usual.
+Give them time to get used to the fact that you expect them to interact face-to-face with family and guests and to let all their friends know they won't be available as much as usual.

 - Delegate wisely.
 If you know that you want specific things done in a specific way, do not delegate those tasks.
 Do those things yourself.
 Only delegate tasks that are within each person’s skill set, and go over this ahead of time with each one.
 Give reminders as the day gets nearer.
 This way, you can relax a little more knowing that everyone knows his or her job.
 Even little kids can help, but remember that the little ones need supervision and lots of reminders.